 Wealth is freedom to create.
-When you’re an artist, that’s the only competitive edge that matters.
+When you’re an artist, that’s a competitive edge that matters.

 This was an unprecedented step for an Elizabethan author.
 His investment meant he was free to really work with his favourite actors with total artistic control — a prerequisite to the the deep and distinctive characterisation he pioneered.